gbraad/gbraad/README.md

   He has demonstrated expertise in managing projects and is recognized by his colleagues as a proficient full-stack engineer.
 By prioritizing the delivery of secure and high-quality solutions, he has successfully provided tailored solutions to customers ranging from small-scale to enterprise-level.
+[Read more ...](https://github.com/gbraad-resume)

 ## Recent employment history